 Level 10

-At Level 10 the Ranger class unlocks the Hide in Plain Sight feature, which lets you turn invisible and gain a +10 bonus to Stealth Checks as long as you are standing still.
+At Level 10, the Beast Master class unlocks the Hide in Plain Sight feature, which lets you turn invisible and gain a +10 bonus to Stealth Checks as long as you are standing still.
 This is great for sneaking around and dealing bonus stealth damage.

 You’ll also be able to choose another Favoured Enemy and Natural Explorer option.
-We already picked up all of the important ones, so at this point you can choose whichever ones you like the most.
-For example, in the Favoured Enemy option we went with Sanctified Stalker which gives us Proficiency in Religion and unlocks the Sacred Flame Cantrip that deals high damage to undead.
-With Natural Explorer we selected Wasteland Wanderer: Cold to reduce incoming cold damage.
+We have already picked up all the important ones, so at this point, you can choose whichever ones you like the most.
+For example, in the Favoured Enemy option, we went with Sanctified Stalker, which gives us Proficiency in Religion and unlocks the Sacred Flame cantrip that deals high damage to undead.

 Level 11